5l1v3r1/procSpy/README.md

 # procSpy
-Python application that monitors user space commands being ran via /proc parsing.
+procSpy is a Python application that monitors user space commands being ran via /proc parsing.
+The tool is designed to be utilized as both a defensive and offensive tool.